SR2000/Getting-and-Cleaning-Data/README.md

 * Acc,Gyro,Freq and std in the column names were expanded to Accelerometer,Gyroscope,Frequency &
 StandardDeviation, respectively
 * Upper case in the column names were not changed to lower case since the long names with only lower case would be rather confusing
-* The parentheses symbol and "-" were removed from the full table column names using grepl()
+* The parentheses symbol and "-" were removed from the full table column names using gsub()

 ###Adding the subject & activity columns to the full table
 * The subject-activity table was added to the full table with the subject and activity columns at the beginning of the full table